 Vang Vieng Northern Laos, Laos Travel Guide

-Dry Season (November to February): This period brings cooler temperatures, averaging 20-25°C (68-77°F).
-Humidity levels are low.
+Dry Season (From november To february): This period brings cooler temperatures, averaging 20-25°C (68-77°F).
+The levels of humidity are low.
 You will find clear skies and pleasant weather.
 This is generally the most comfortable time for outdoor activities.
-The air feels fresh, and visibility for scenic views is high.
+The air feels fresh, and visibility for picturesque scenery is high.
 Rain is rare.
 The landscape may appear drier, with some dust on unpaved roads.

 Hot Season (March to May): Temperatures rise significantly during these months, often averaging 30-35°C (86-95°F).
 Temperatures can sometimes exceed 40°C (104°F).
 Humidity increases.
 The landscape can become quite dry and dusty as the heat intensifies.
 This period is less popular for extensive outdoor activities due to the heat.
 Locals often celebrate Lao New Year in April, which involves water throwing and can offer a refreshing break from the heat.